kayfuku/Backend-APIs-Flask-SQLAlchemy/README.md

     - Can create a new movie and a new actor
     - Can update a movie and an actor
     - Can delete a movie and an actor

+## Testing server on Heroku
+**[Postman](https://www.postman.com/)** is used for testing.
+The application server has been up and running on Heroku and the tokens have already been set in the postman collection and will expire at around 2/23 10:00 pm (PST).

+API endpoint root URL: https://full-stack-web-app-4.herokuapp.com/

+1. Import [the file](udacity-fsnd-capstone.postman_collection.json) into Postman to run the tests.

+2. Adjust the values of the host name and the tokens for your own.
+(Already set)

+3. Run the collection.

 ## API Reference